 3 nights Kathmandu – I spent another three nights touring around Kathmandu.
 Accommodations here are super cheap but the food was a bit more expensive.

 9 nights Pokhara (Lakeside) – Pokhara ended up being extremely cheap.
 I found an amazing hostel for $7 a night and started frequenting a few local restaurants.
 By the end of my stay, I was a regular.
-It was super easy to stay on budget here.
+It was super easy to stay on my Nepal backpacking budget here.

 2 nights Pokhara (Jungle) – My friend took me to his farm in the jungle for two nights.
 I didn’t pay anything during this time, so this kept me under budget.